MicrosoftDocs/sql-docs/docs/advanced-analytics/java/java-first-sample.md

 You should think about the SDK as a helper interface, that will make it easier to implement Java code running against SQL Server.

 > [!NOTE]
-> Please note that the introduction of the SDK is a big change from previous CTPs, and that any previous samples you had working will need to be updated to use the SDK.
+> The introduction of the SDK is a big change from previous CTPs.
+Any previous samples you had working will need to be updated to use the SDK.

-You can find details about the [SDK](java-sdk.md) here.
+For more information, see the [SDK documentation](java-sdk.md).

 ## Prerequisites